Microwave One-way Transparency by Large Synthetic Motion of Magnetochiral Polaritons in Metamolecules: Abstract

 \section{Abstract}

-We observe microwave one-way transparency via ultrastrongly-coupled magnetochiral polaritons (MChPs) in a metamolecule with simultaneous breaking of time-reversal and space-inversion symmetries at room temperature.
-The experimental results are reproduced well via numerical simulations.
-Effective polarizability tensor analyses of the simulation results verify that the one-way transparency is traced back to massive synthetic motion of MChPs.
+We observe microwave nonreciprocal one-way transparency via ultrastrongly-coupled magnetochiral polaritons (MChPs) in a metamolecule at room temperature.
+The experimental results using MCh metamolecules with simultaneous breaking of time-reversal and space-inversion symmetries are reproduced by numerical simulations.
+Based on effective polarizability tensor analyses, we verify massive synthetic motion of MChPs as an origin of the one-way transparency.
 This study paves a way to hybrid quantum systems and synthetic gauge fields using metamaterials.

-\textit{Introduction} -- Generating and identifying complex quasiparticles with elementary excitations is a classical issue \cite{Mills1974}, but still at the forefront of condensed matter physics and material science \cite{Kockum2019,Diaz2019}.
+\textit{Introduction} -- Condensed matter physics is science of quasiparticles.
+Indeed, a lot of complicated phenomena in matters can be understood as simple movements of small numbers of quasiparticles with elementary excitations.
+Generating and identifying complex quasiparticles is thus a classical issue \cite{Mills1974}, but still at the forefront of condensed matter physics and materials science \cite{Kockum2019,Diaz2019,Qin2024}.
 In this regard, it comes as no surprise that magnon polaritons (MPs) \cite{Soykal2010}, in which quantized spin waves (magnons) in magnetic materials are coupled to photons, stimulate a flurry of current interest \cite{Huebl2013,Tabuchi2014,Li2020,Harder2021} and hold great promise for realizing novel spintronic hybrid quantum systems \cite{Lachance-Quirion2019}.
-MPs generated in magnetic materials in metallic or superconducting \cite{Golovchanskiy2021} cavities for microwaves are reciprocal.
-However, nonreciprocity is required in sensitive signal detection and processing, particularly in the quantum regime \cite{Walls_book}.
+Common MPs generated in magnetic materials in metallic or superconducting cavities for microwaves are reciprocal \cite{Golovchanskiy2021}.
+However, nonreciprocity is indispensable in sensitive signal detection and processing, particularly in the quantum regime \cite{Walls_book}.